 (I guess they are also for my husband and son and maybe our dog, Bella, because they, technically, live here too.
 But we all know they don’t go all gushy gaga over furniture like I do so … yeah…they’re for ME!)

 This vintage buffet and matching china cabinet have been hanging around my house for way too long waiting to be painted.
-Their make-overs are finally complete thanks to Real Milk Paint, the non-toxic milk paint we carry at our store All Things New Again in Leesburg, Virginia.
+I finally completed their makeovers using Real Milk Paint Company’s awesome non-toxic paint.

 I absolutely LOVE how they turned out!